The Bowl (Cherokee chief): On the move

-In order to enjoy better hunting grounds and escape the pressures of growing white settlements in the southern states, Di'wali led the first large Cherokee emigration west across the Mississippi River in 1794, where he and his followers established a settlement in the Louisiana Territory along the St. Francis River (near present-day New Madrid, Missouri).
-Continued problems with the Osage resulted in efforts to get the Shawnee and Delaware to relocate to Arkansas as well.
+To enjoy better hunting grounds and escape the pressures of growing white settlements in the southern states, Di'wali led the first large Cherokee emigration west across the Mississippi River in 1794, where his followers and he established a settlement in the Louisiana Territory along the St. Francis River (near present-day New Madrid, Missouri).
+Continued problems with the Osage resulted in efforts to get the Shawnee and Delaware to relocate to Arkansas, as well.
 The Osage name for Bowl was Duwali.
-When the tribal government was organized in 1809 with the arrival of additional Old Settlers, he was elected the first Principal Chief of the Cherokee Nation–West.
+When the tribal government was organized in 1809 with the arrival of additional Old Settlers, he was elected the first principal chief of the Cherokee Nation–West.
 In 1812-13, Di'wali moved the people south near present-day Conway, Arkansas.
-Di'wali was succeeded as the Principal Chief of the Cherokee Nation–West in 1813 by Degadoga.
+Di'wali was succeeded as the principal chief of the Cherokee Nation–West in 1813 by Degadoga.

-Responding to the influx of white settlers into the Arkansas Territory, in the winter of 1819-1820 Di'wali led about 60 Cherokee families into Spanish Texas, settling for two years in Northeast Texas along the Red River.
-The community elected Di'wali as Head Chief (ugu).
-With the influx of white settlers into the Red River area, Di'wali once again moved his community, this time to the valley of the Trinity River, near where present-day Dallas lies.
-They moved again the following year into a region fifty miles north of present-day Nacogdoches, Texas.
-At this time, Richard Fields succeeded D'wali as the leader of the "Cherokee and their associated bands."
+Responding to the influx of white settlers into the Arkansas Territory, in the winter of 1819-1820, Di'wali led about 60 Cherokee families into Spanish Texas, settling for two years in Northeast Texas along the Red River.
+The community elected Di'wali as head chief (ugu).
+With the influx of white settlers into the Red River area, Di'wali once again moved his community, this time to the valley of the Trinity River, near present-day Dallas.
+They moved again the following year into a region 50 miles north of present-day Nacogdoches, Texas.
+At this time, Richard Fields succeeded Di'wali as the leader of the "Cherokee and their associated bands."